College in the High School

 Earn College Credit

-- Successful CHS completion earns up to 20 college credits per year on a college transcript
+- Successful CHS completion earns college credits on a college transcript.

 - Many college credits are transferrable to other colleges.
 It is always recommended to check with the college/university you are interested in.